google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

   - `.table-responsive`
 - `display: block`, which is necessary for tables to be responsive.

-This particular styling configuration goes against the [Bootstrap recommendation of _wrapping_ tables][wrap-tables] with `.table-responsive`, but it is more convenient for content writers who get responsive tables using table Markdown only, without the need for a wrapping `<div>`.
-The price to pay is that `display` is set to `block`.
+This styling configuration gives you responsive tables using Markdown only, without the need to wrap the table in a `<div>`.
+It does, however, mean that all your tables have `display` set to `block`.
+If you don't want this, you can create your own custom styles for tables.

+{{% alert title="Note" %}}
+Our default table styling goes against the [Bootstrap recommendation to _wrap_ tables][wrap-tables] with `.table-responsive` - however, we think letting users create responsive tables with just Markdown table syntax is more convenient.
+{{% /alert %}}

-To render a table without Docsy styles, apply the `.td-initial` class to the table.
-From the resulting `<table>` style base, it is easier to apply your own custom styles (rather than trying to undo Docsy table styling), as is illustrated next:
+To render a table without default Docsy styling, apply the `.td-initial` class to the table.
+From the resulting `<table>` style base, it is easier to apply your own custom styles (rather than trying to undo default Docsy table styling), as is illustrated in the following example:

 ```markdown
 | Shape    | Number of sides |